Vlad-del506/Batch-VBS-Kit/README.txt

 Matrix.bat and Matrix2.bat  -                  Two displays like in The Matrix Narrator Box.vbs            -                  A narrator that you can make it speak whatever you typed in the text box.

-BONUS: To find out more types of files, go to www.fileinfo.com.